obsidian-tears/obsidian_tears_frontend_backend/README.md

 Video showing these steps (no sound): https://www.loom.com/share/1bd60c64d55142b5ab890f67f17b79bc

 # How to solve the Psychedelic Package token issue (on npm install)

 Go to this section and follow instructions: https://github.com/Psychedelic/plug-connect?tab=readme-ov-file

+# Install GIT Large File Storage (LFS) for OT Game

+OT Game stores a lot of assets and builds in GIT directly, in order to properly clone / download repo you need to have installed the extension of git, called git-lfs.
+More info: https://git-lfs.com/

 # Order of creation on local network